neow3j/neow3j-docs/docs/neo-n3/dapp_development/interacting_with_a_node.md

 ```

 This `Transaction` object will contain all the information about the transaction, e.g., the fees paid for it, the block
-it was included, or how many blocks have been added since the transadtion was included in a block.
+it was included in, or how many blocks have been added since the transaction was included in a block.
 If you require the
 transaction in its raw byte array form you can use the `getRawTransaction` method instead.
 It will provide a
 Base64-encoded String of the transaction bytes.